SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 or want to have concurrent command groups running independently that might handoff `Subsystems` to each other.

 Triggers aim to solve these problems by providing a way to define a control flow based on reactions to state that don't allocate `Subsystems` until they are needed.

-Triggers also allow a non-linear control flow with branching supported in a first class manner.
+Triggers and composition can be used together to create complex auto routines.
+Both paradigms also support branching in their own way.

+!!! warning
+    Triggers can have "hygiene" issues if not used correctly.
+    Triggers that are polled by the `CommandScheduler` should never be on the left hand side of a `and`/`or` method call.
+    This will leak the trigger outside of the auto routine and can cause unexpected behavior.

 ## Monolithic vs Segmented Trajectories